phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 The Search Form
 ^^^^^^^^^^^^^^^
 Every CRUD starts with a search form.
 This form shows each field that has the table (products), allowing the user creating a search criteria from any field.
-The "products" table has a relationship to the table "products_types".
+Table "products" has a relationship to the table "products_types".
 In this case, we previously queried the records in this table in order to facilitate the search by that field:

 .. code-block:: php